Manhunt widens for suspects in Illinois policeman's death

-CHICAGO Hundreds of police on Wednesday widened the search for three suspects in the fatal shooting of a 30-year veteran policeman in northern Illinois amid the closure of local schools and preparations for a vigil for the slain officer.
+CHICAGO Hundreds of police on Wednesday widened the search for three suspects in the fatal shooting of a 30-year veteran policeman in northern Illinois, and mourners gathered in a vigil for the slain officer at a lake front park.

 "They're turning over every leaf and blade of grass to see if there is anything else out there," he said.